davidmjordan17/Rock-Paper-Scissors/README.md

 - JavaScript basics: Random number generation, conditionals, and functions
 - DOM manipulation: Updating content dynamically based on user interaction
 - Event handling: Detecting button clicks and responding to user actions

+## How to Run
+1. Clone this repository
+2. Open the `index.html` file in your browser to play the game and enjoy!